-It took only one year for the ballpark to be built and on April 20, 1912 the Red Sox played their first game at Fenway Park against the New York Highlanders (Yankees).
-Named after its location, Fenway Park had a seating capacity of 27,000 with the main steel and concrete grandstand extending from behind homeplate down the baselines connecting with wooden bleachers in the outfield.
-Original dimensions were 321 ft. (left), 488 ft. (center), and 314 ft. (right), with Duffy’s Cliff, a 10 foot embankment in front of the left field fence.
+Completed in just under a year, the Red Sox played their first game at Fenway Park against the New York Highlanders (Yankees) on April 20, 1912.
+Named after its location, the Fens, Fenway Park featured a single tier steel and concrete grandstand that extended from behind homeplate down the baselines, connecting to wooden bleachers in the outfield.
+It had a seating capacity of 27,000.
+Original dimensions were 321 ft. (left), 488 ft. (center), and 314 ft. (right), with Duffy’s Cliff, a six foot embankment in front of the left field fence.

-The 1920s were a low-point for the Red Sox and Fenway Park.
-On December 26, 1919 Babe Ruth was sold to the Yankees and throughout the first half of the 1920s many of the Red Sox’s star players were traded.
-Fire struck Fenway Park in May 1926 destroying the wooden bleachers in left foul line.
-This area was not rebuilt until 1933 when Thomas A. Yawkey purchased the Red Sox.
-After the 1933 baseball season, Fenway Park was extensively renovated.
+During there first decade at Fenway Park, the Red Sox were a very successful team capturing the 1912, ’15, ’16 and ’18 World Series titles.
+However, the following decade the tides turned as Babe Ruth was sold to the Yankees following the 1919 season and a number of Red Sox’s star players were traded throughout the 1920s.
+In May 1926 fire struck Fenway Park destroying the wooden bleachers along the left field line.
+In 1933 Thomas A. Yawkey purchased the club and extensively renovated Fenway Park.
 Duffy’s Cliff was removed, wooden grandstands in right and center field were replaced by concrete stands and the entire grandstand was enlarged increasing the seating capacity to 33,817.
-The most significant feature added to the ballpark was the 37 foot high wall in left field.
-The wall was covered with advertisements and at the base of the wall was a hand operated scoreboard.
+Fenway Park’s most iconic feature, that has since become known as the Green Monster was added during this renovation.
+Located in left field, the 37 foot high wall was originally covered in advertisements with a hand operated scoreboard at the base.
 A tragic fire in January 1934 destroyed most of the construction but the ballpark was complete and free of damage when it reopened on April 17, 1934.
 In 1936, a 23 foot net was placed on the left field wall to prevent baseballs from breaking windows in nearby shops.

 Although Fenway Park is the oldest ballpark in Major League Baseball, it is one of America’s most beloved ballparks.
-The enthusiastic and exciting atmosphere outside of Fenway Park before games is truly unique and cannot be found anywhere else.
-Yawkey Way is closed prior to every game so fans can mingle and enjoy live music, great food and the company of other Red Sox fans outside Fenway Park.
-Inside, Fenway Park’s interior is full of character with its small intimate seating capacity, the Green Monster and manual scoreboard in left field, the lone red seat in right field where the longest homerun ever hit, 502 feet by Ted Williams, and the retired numbers of greats on the right field facade.
-It doesn’t hurt that the Red Sox have been one of the best teams in Major League Baseball over the past decade winning three World Series Championships in 2004, 2007 and 2013.
+The enthusiastic and exciting atmosphere outside of Fenway Park before games is truly unique and is not replicated outside any other ballpark.
+Streets outside the ballpark are closed prior to every game so fans can mingle and enjoy live music, great food and the company of other Red Sox fans.
+Inside, Fenway Park’s interior is full of character with its small intimate seating capacity, the Green Monster and manual scoreboard in left field, the lone red seat in right field where the longest homerun ever hit, 502 feet by Ted Williams, and the retired numbers of greats on the right field façade.
+It doesn’t hurt that the Red Sox have been one of the best teams in Major League Baseball over the past decade winning four World Series Championships in 2004, 2007, 2013 and 2018.
 The 2013 World Series was even more special to Red Sox fans as the team clinched the championship at Fenway Park for the first time since 1918.